 The e-cigarette industry is constantly growing larger and more extensive with each passing, with some analysts suggesting it will reach the staggering $2 billion mark by the end of 2014.
 This impressive flow of popularity has stimulated lawmakers to act fast in order to regulate this new market, but at the same time it created a shroud of misinformation.
-We are going to talk a bit today about some myths regarding electronic cigarettes and give you an understanding on what’s really happening.
+We are going to some myths regarding electronic cigarettes and give you an understanding on what’s really happening to light.

 Electronic cigarettes require low maintenance, and depending on the type you choose, you will only have to buy new flavor cartridges or e-liquid.
 Even if you buy two starter kits each year, you’ll still end up saving a lot more money; or if not saving at least spending it on other products that won’t affect your health as tobacco does.

 Another widespread misconception is that e-cigs can cause cancer, but we feel that the fact they resemble tobacco cigarettes has something to do with this idea.
 It is a well-known fact that smoking tobacco dramatically increases the chance of cancer.
 A woman from Florida was recently paid a mind-blowing $23 billion for a wrongful death lawsuit against her late husband who died of cancer.

 However, with e-cigs there’s no smoke, fire, tar or ash, and thus all of the cancer causing chemicals are gone.
 Most e-liquid on the market is made from only four ingredients, and all of them are used in other pharmaceutical products.
 There are no traces of Cyanide, Benzene, Formaldehyde, Methanol, Acetylene, or Ammonia like in combustible cigarettes so the risk of cancer is drastically low.
 This means users can enjoy nicotine without exposing themselves to carcinogens.